 A study of the lobes of the radio galaxy Hydra A using MeerKAT observations

 Hydra A is a radio galaxy located at the center of the galaxy cluster Abell 780.
 It hosts a pair of 100 kpc scale radio lobes that have been inflated by one of the most powerful outbursts known to date.
-Radio observations allow us to probe a population of high energy electrons that reside in the lobes.
-Observations of Hydra A were carried out by the MeerKAT radio telescope.
-Using these observations we computed the radio flux of the outer lobes at four frequencies and found the spectrum in the MeerKAT frequency range is well described by a steep power law.
-By combining our observations with two low-frequency VLA observations, we found the overall spectrum to steepen with increasing frequency.
+In a previous conference proceedings, we presented images of Hydra A based on a single observational epoch; here, we present the results from the entire observation of Hydra A with MeerKAT from which we identify a new tail-like structure extending from the southern lobe.
+We found that the spectral index in this region is significantly softer than the spectral index of the outer lobes.
+By combining our observations with two low-frequency VLA observations, we found the overall spectrum for the outer lobes of Hydra A shows a steepening with increasing frequency.
 We found that the Kardashev-Pacholczyk model for spectral aging adequately describes the overall spectrum.

 How to cite

 Metadata are provided both in "article" format (very similar to INSPIRE) as this helps creating

 very compact bibliographies which can be beneficial to authors and

 readers, and in "proceeding" format